 Expenses for diagnosis and treatment of the underlying medical condition do not count toward the lifetime maximum.

-Prescription drug expenses associated with infertility treatment and elective cryopreservation are covered up to a lifetime maximum of \$7,500 per covered person under the Plan, as outlined in the "Prescription Drug" section.
+Prescription drug expenses associated with fertility treatment and elective cryopreservation are covered up to a lifetime maximum of \$7,500 per covered person under the Plan, as outlined in the Prescription Drugs section.

 HMOs